 - information on external approvals and the prerequisites to works process can be found in our external approval manual.
 All statutory requirements are outlined in the Water Services Act 2012.

-- Submit final drawings and documentation to Water Corporation.
+- Submit final drawings and documentation to us.

-- will be valid for 12 months – if construction has not started in this period, the acceptance will lapse and you must re-submit
+- will be valid for 12 months – if construction has not started in this period, a re-submission may be required

 - any alterations to the design after acceptance must be discussed with us – a new submission may be necessary.